Published Jun 7, 2022

-For security, transparency, and compliance reasons, institutional investors often require funds to be held in a separate wallet from other clients.
+For security, transparency, and compliance reasons, institutional investors often require funds to be held in a separate crypto wallet from other clients.

 Digital asset custodians however, typically pool assets together in opaque omnibus accounts.

-Assets held on Qredo are segregated into separate Layer 2 wallets, and full visibility into inflows and outflows is provided via the Qredochain Block Explorer.
+Assets held on Qredo are segregated into separate Layer 2 crypto wallets, and full visibility into inflows and outflows is provided via the Qredochain Block Explorer.

 All third party custodians should be audited by reputable bodies to meet standards for capitalization, anti-money laundering procedures, confidentiality, auditing, reporting, and storage.
 Penetration testing and smart contract auditing may also be appropriate, depending on the custodial architecture.